cth/banpipe/README.md

 Place the source code in any directory that you see fit, e.g. /home/myaccount/banpipe.

-After downloading banpipe, you will need to setup banpipe as a logtalk library,
+After downloading banpipe, you will need to setup banpipe as a logtalk library.

-edit `$LOGTALKUSER/libpaths/libpaths.pl`

-Add a fact,

-`logtalk_library_path(banpipe, '/home/myaccount/banpipe')`.

-at the end of the file.
+You can do this by editing your `$LOGTALK_HOME/settings.lgt` file.
+You need to add a fact,  `logtalk_library_path(banpipe, '/home/myaccount/banpipe')`, to this file as well as multifile/1 and dynamic/1 directives.
+The file allready contains commented example.

 You also need to add any directory which contains banpipe modules to the `$BANPIPE_MODULE_PATH` variable.
 For instance, to add the example modules,